Sam88892/rdd-cdd-tdd/weather/README.md

                                   To use it, proceed as follows:
                                   1) You run the console and you go into the correct directory with the cd command
                                   2) You install the modules using the command "npm install -a"
-                                  3) Type the command "node cli.js city country '
+                                  3) Type the command "node cli.js city country"
                                   4) The weather is displayed in the console

                                   You can see an example at this adress: